Speak to an Advisor +91 98290 17524

 Best route: branded resort sale-leaseback + listed REIT mix.

 Why: Predictable income is the only thing that matters for retirement planning.
-Sale-leaseback gives contractual rent for 10–20 years on a registered asset.
+Sale-leaseback gives contractual rent under a long-term lease on a registered asset.
 Listed REITs add liquidity if you need to access principal early.
 The combination delivers 7–9% effective post-tax income with high predictability.

 Skip: equity-heavy strategies and high-risk fractional ownership at this stage.
 Volatility is the enemy of retirement planning.